churbr/javascript-refresher/README.md

 }
 ```

-_If your arrow functions takes exactly one parameter, you may omit the wrapping parentheses_
+If your arrow functions takes exactly one parameter, you may omit the wrapping parentheses.
 Instead of:
 ```javascript
 (userName) => {
     // code here